Project Reclaim

 What is upcycling?

-Upycling is the process of transforming useless or unwanted products into new materials or products of better quality and environmental value.
+Upycling is the process of transforming useless or unwanted products into new materials.
+Or products of better quality and environmental value.

-I find a number of my materials for free, from various online marketplaces or charity shops, but best of all, the ‘rubbish’ my neighbours have thrown away.
+I find a number of my materials for free, from various online marketplaces or charity shops.
+But best of all, the ‘rubbish’ my neighbours have thrown away.

 As the saying goes, one person’s trash is another’s treasure.